 Hadrian then made a donation of six gold aurei to all Roman citizens on top of the three aurei that had already been given while the emperor was away.
 Further measures included a reform of a law assigning the property of condemned people to the public treasury (aerarium publicum) in lieu of the emperor’s treasury (fiscus privatus).
 Hadrian also decreed a law that prohibited the killings of slaves except after a juridical condemnation (HA Hadr.
 18.7).

 To spread the good news around the world, Hadrian’s acts of generosity were commemorated on coins.
 The reverse of one of such coins had Hadrian on a platform, seated in his chair of state, while an official distributed money with the legend liberalitas Aug (imperial generosity) in exergue.

-Another way of establishing better relationship with the Senate was to consecrate his predecessor and adoptive father Trajan.
+Another way of establishing better relationships with the Senate was to consecrate his predecessor and adoptive father, Trajan.
 Soon after the optimus princeps‘ death in Selinus, and while still in the east, Hadrian requested from the senate that a ceremony of deification (divanos honores) be carried out.

 This request he obtained by a unanimous vote; indeed, the senate voluntarily voted Trajan many more honours than Hadrian had requested.
 HA Had.
 6.1

 The new emperor was offered a Triumph (cum triumphum) to mark Trajan’s victories in the East but declined the offer.
 Instead, Hadrian authorised one for his deceased adoptive father, who would be represented as an effigy carried in a triumphal chariot.